ila0406/E-Commerce/README.md

 * [Screenshots](#screenshots)

 ## <a id='description' href='#readme-badges'><img id='usage' src='https://i.imgur.com/LJ1S6wB.png' style='height: 40px'></a>
 This repository contains the back end for an e-commerce site.
-It has been configured with a working Express.js API to use Sequelize to interact with a MysSql database.
+It has been configured with a working Express.js API to use Sequelize to interact with a MySql database.

 ## <a id='technolgies-used' href='#readme-badges'><img id='usage' src='https://i.imgur.com/ykBU02c.png' style='height: 40px'></a>
 * Javascript